Martin Luther King Jr.: Birth

-Shortly after marrying Alberta, King Sr. became assistant pastor of the Ebenezer church.
-Senior pastor Williams died in the spring of 1931 and that fall, King Sr. took the role, where he would in time raise the attendance from six hundred to several thousand.
-In 1934, the church sent King Sr. on a multinational trip, including to Berlin for the meeting of the Congress of the Baptist World Alliance (BWA).
-He also visited sites in Germany associated with the Reformation leader, Martin Luther.
-While there, King Sr. and the BWA delegates witnessed the rise of Nazism.
-In reaction, the BWA issued a resolution stating, "This Congress deplores and condemns as a violation of the law of God the Heavenly Father, all racial animosity, and every form of oppression or unfair discrimination toward the Jews, toward coloured people, or toward subject races in any part of the world."
-On returning home in August 1934, King Sr. changed his name to Martin Luther King and his five-year-old son's name to Martin Luther King Jr.
+Shortly after marrying Alberta, Michael King Sr. became assistant pastor of the Ebenezer church.
+Senior pastor Williams died in the spring of 1931 and that fall Michael Sr. took the role.
+With support from his wife, he raised attendance from six hundred to several thousand.
+In 1934, the church sent King Sr. on a multinational trip; one of the stops being Berlin for the Fifth Congress of the Baptist World Alliance (BWA).
+He also visited sites in Germany that are associated with the Reformation leader Martin Luther.
+In reaction to the rise of Nazism, the Congress of the BWA adopted, in August 1934, a resolution saying, "This Congress deplores and condemns as a violation of the law of God the Heavenly Father, all racial animosity, and every form of oppression or unfair discrimination toward the Jews, toward colored people, or toward subject races in any part of the world."
+After returning home in August 1934, Michael Sr. changed his name to Martin Luther King Sr. and his five-year-old son's name to Martin Luther King Jr.